An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Data Collection and Cleaning

 Using two of their models, we can produce the probability of tweet being offensive and the probability of a tweet being hateful.
 To filter out irrelevant data, we must properly select thresholds for each of these scores.
+Motivating this discussion, we first observe a few example Tweets (identifying information is censored), where H denotes the hatefulness score and O the offensiveness score according to the NLP model.

+\begin{displayquote}[H: 0.07, O: 0.10] @USER @USER Then Dr. Fauci and others should speak out every single day and defend the health and safety of US Citizens. \end{displayquote}